Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 High-resolution digital terrain models (DTMs or 3D models) play an important role in studying the formation processes involved in generating a modern-day planetary surface such as Mars.
 However, it has been a common understanding that DTMs derived from a particular imaging dataset can only achieve a lower, or at the best, similar effective spatial resolution compared to the input images, due to the various approximations and/or filtering processes introduced by the photogrammetric and/or photoclinometric pipelines.
 With recent successes in deep learning techniques, it is now become feasible to improve the effective resolution of an image using super-resolution restoration (SRR) networks, retrieving pixel-scale topography using single-image DTM estimation (SDE) networks, and subsequently, combine the two techniques to produce subpixel-scale topography from only a single-view input image.

 ![Super-3D](https://surrey-ai-imaging-limited.github.io/demos/Super-3D.png)
-Example of CaSSIS Super-3D products for Oxia Planum: the landing site of the ESA ExoMars Rosalind Franklin rover.
+Examples of CaSSIS Super-3D products for Oxia Planum: the landing site of the ESA ExoMars Rosalind Franklin rover.
 Zoom-out views (from left to right, top to bottom): An example of the 4 m CaSSIS NPB band images, 1 m CaSSIS PAN band super-resolution resolved images, intensity adjusted and blended mosaic from the 1 m CaSSIS PAN band super-resolution resolved images, 2 m CaSSIS Super-3D digital terrain model (colourised by height), 2 m CaSSIS Super-3D shaded relief image.
 Zoom-in views: input 4 m TGO CaSSIS image (upper-left); output 1 m CaSSIS super-resolution resolved image (upper-right); output 8 m CaSSIS 3D model using monocular height estimation (lower-left); output 2 m CaSSIS Super-3D model using coupled image super-resolution and monocular height estimation (lower-right).

 <iframe width="1050" height="591" src="https://www.youtube.com/embed/yWI2DLFdk_g" title="Super-3D: subpixel-scale 3D reconstruction from Mar remote sensing imagery using deep learning" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 Subpixel-scale 3D reconstruction from Mar remote sensing imagery explained.